 (f) On October 3, 2014, the BRSA published its Regulation on the Procedures and Principles Regarding Fees to be Collected from Financial Institutions' Consumers, which limits the level of fees and commissions that banks may charge customers.
-The regulation imposes fees and commissions limits on selected categories of product groups, including deposit account maintenance fees, loan related fees, credit card commissions, overdraft statement commissions and debt collection notification fees.
+The regulation imposes fee and commission limits on selected categories of product groups, including deposit account maintenance fees, loan related fees, credit card commissions, overdraft statement commissions and debt collection notification fees.
+The charge of any other fees and commissions by Turkish banks is subject to the BRSA's approval.